 The group reviewed the submissions through two teleconferences.
-The group considered that, for the identification of significant anthropogenic point sources of release categories not addressed in provisions of the Convention other than article 9, there needs to be a common understanding about what is meant by key terms such as "point source", "significant" and "addressed".
+The group considered that, for the identification of "relevant sources" there needs to be a common understanding of its definition.
+A relevant source is defined in article 9 2(b) as any significant anthropogenic point sources of release as identified by a Party that is not addressed in other parts of the Convention, categories not addressed in provisions of the Convention other than article 9.
+The group further identified there needs to be a common understanding about what is meant by key terms such as "point source" and, "significant", and also which release sources are not "addressed" in other provisions of the Convention.